 When OnwardMobility licensed the BlackBerry brand, it announced in mid-2020 that it would release a new phone in North American and European markets sometime in the first half of 2021.
 It may also ship in Asian markets, but likely at a later date.

-More recently, OnwardMobility CEO Peter Franklin said in a February interview with Nikkei Asia that 'more details will be announced within the next few months.'
+Then, OnwardMobility CEO Peter Franklin said in a February 2021 interview with Nikkei Asia that 'more details will be announced within the next few months.'
 At the time, we thought that could mean a product reveal as soon as May 2021.

 In July 2021, OnwardMobility opened up a waitlist for updates about the upcoming 5G BlackBerry phone.
-That suggested a release is nearing, but the terminology used also suggested that it may be a bit of a longer wait, and time has kept crawling onwards with no update.
+That suggested a release is nearing, but the terminology used also suggested that it may be a bit of a longer wait, and time has kept crawling onwards with no update until January 2022, when the company confirmed that the phone had faced delays but was still in the works.
 At least this confirms the phone is still happening, though.

 We don't have a price estimate yet.
 The last BlackBerry flagship with a keyboard, the Key2, cost $649 / £579 (about AU$850), with most of its Android predecessors falling into the same mid-range pricing range.
 But this is being made by a new company with different goals and target buyers, and Franklin said in the above interview that it would be a 'global flagship device.'